 A number of IPHC conferences have identified their specialty areas for disaster relief and have purchased trailers, tools, and necessary equipment.
 These disaster relief trailers are fully stocked and enable a conference team to work in our specialty training areas for DRUSA.
 To assist the Mobile Feeding Kitchen, one conference provides drinking water and transports a refrigerated trailer with ice.

 Disaster Relief USA conducts annual training for conference coordinators, volunteers and teams.
 Areas of training include Red Cross certification, staffing for the Mobile Feeding Kitchen and hands-on training in specialty areas.
 The training goal is to “stay ready” in the event of a disaster and the need for deployment.

 Disasters have always been part of the human experience.
 Over the past few years, however, they have become more frequent and devastating.
-The loss of life, property, and families being displaced are demoralizing.
+The loss of life, property, and families being displaced is demoralizing.

 The need for organizations to respond with funding, feeding, volunteer teams, and supplies will only increase.
 The International Pentecostal Holiness Church and Disaster Relief USA must continue to organize well and be equipped when disasters hit within the USA.

 In planning and strategizing the future of DRUSA, we must press forward with reachable and sustainable goals.
 We recognize that the success of disaster relief and recovery is possible only as we maintain a united effort on all levels in the International Pentecostal Holiness Church.

 1. Every conference to appoint a DRUSA coordinator and committee

 2. Every conference to identify its area of specialty when called upon to participate in disaster relief